 If the Kings won’t return to their thrones, returning their kindlings will suffice.

-The work of the blood of Lothric that sought a qualifier eventually failed with man and degenerated to repulsive acts.
+The work of the blood of Lothric which sought a qualifier eventually failed with man and resorted to repulsive acts.
 Certainly, firelinking is the path of a curse.

-It is said that, before receiving his younger brother’s curse, Knight Lorian single-handedly killed the Demon Prince and that this greatsword has been continually burned in flame ever since.
+It is said that, before receiving his younger brother’s curse, the knight Lorian single-handedly killed the Demon Prince and that this greatsword has been continually burned in flame ever since.

-Theoretically, the feeble prince should be capable of inheriting the First Flame with his brother’s zombified body fighting on his behalf as an extension of his own.
+Theoretically, the feeble prince should be capable of inheriting the First Flame with his brother’s zombified body fighting on his behalf as an extension of his own; Lorian acting as his twin’s buffer is built upon even further in cut content, where the older prince would additionally use a shield modeled on the one featured in the kingdom’s coat of arms just like his brother’s platinum sword.
 But in practice, the two defeating the Soul of Cinder is unlikely.
-The transfer of his soul to his younger brother’s spirit cost Lorian function of his tongue and, more importantly, his ankles.
+The transfer of his soul to his younger brother’s spirit cost Lorian function of his tongue and, more importantly, his legs — he struggles to stand on one even momentarily.
 Worse yet, he apparently must remain near his younger brother in order to keep any control over his body.
 For his part, the elder brother was willing to accept this outcome as the description for his armor relates.
 He wanted to be afflicted with this curse forever chaining him.
 Even if it did end up ruining him, he would have had no regrets.

 Armor of Lorian, Prince Lothric’s elder brother.
 The brass helmet with a fire design is dyed black.

-It is said that Lorian, who was raised as a knight, lost his voice and walking ability due to his younger brother’s curse.
+It is said that Lorian, who was raised as a knight, lost his voice and ability to walk due to his younger brother’s curse.
 And that that was his desire.

 Acquiescing to his family’s wishes is a given, but Lorian’s continued loyalty to Prince Lothric implies that it was for more than just doing his duty for their holy mission.
 The twin princes were born under the same circumstances, yet they lived in almost completely different worlds.
 At the same time, Prince Lothric seems to genuinely care about his brother, so they must have had some interaction growing up.
 Did big brother sometimes come inside to play, maybe regale with his adventures of the outside?
 Did he pity little brother’s sorry fate, feel guilty that he was the golden boy while the other was a disappointment through no fault of his own?
 If so, then Lorian would naturally be the younger prince’s faithful knight.
 If it was a knight’s duty to sacrifice for the firelinking mission, so be it.
 If he could give back anything he stole from his younger sibling, Lorian was glad to pay the price.

 But Prince Lothric’s physical condition seems to have seen no improvement.
 Simply put, the knight prince was made a mute cripple chained to another invalid, his sacrifice in vain.
 And with both now less than ideal candidates for firelinking, the Twin Princes were promptly discarded in favor of other repulsive solutions.
 Despite everyone’s efforts, Prince Lothric was ultimately denied his raison dêtre, and dragged his elder brother into his both literal and metaphorically cursed fate.
 But after they stewed in that reality for months on end, they were finally needed again.
 The kingdom was approaching collapse, beset by chaos, and the time came for a new Lord of Cinder to inherit the flame.
-Characters like Emma insist that the prince fulfill his original duty and link the fire.
-But at the critical hour, Prince Lothric ignored the call, shutting his doors to laze around in bed with his brother slaying any intruders.
+But at the critical hour, Prince Lothric ignored the call, shutting his doors and locking the chapel lift to laze around in bed while his brother slays any and all intruders.

 Ash, do keep in mind.
 That you too are captured by a curse…